Manorialism: Historical and geographical distribution

 The term is most often used with reference to medieval Western Europe.
 Antecedents of the system can be traced to the rural economy of the later Roman Empire (Dominate).
 Labour was the key factor of production.
-Successive administrations tried to stabilise the imperial economy by freezing the social structure into place: sons were to succeed their fathers in their trade, councillors were forbidden to resign, and coloni, the cultivators of land, were not to move from the land they were attached to.
+Successive administrations tried to stabilise the imperial economy by freezing the social structure into place: sons were to succeed their fathers in their trading, councillors were forbidden to resign, and coloni, the cultivators of land, were not to move from the land they were attached to.
 The workers of the land were on their way to becoming serfs.

 Several factors conspired to merge the status of former slaves and former free farmers into a dependent class of such coloni: it was possible to be described as servus et colonus, "both slave and colonus".
 The Laws of Constantine I around 325 both reinforced the semi-servile status of the coloni and limited their rights to sue in the courts; the Codex Theodosianus promulgated under Theodosius II extended these restrictions.
 The legal status of adscripti, "bound to the soil", contrasted with barbarian foederati, who were permitted to settle within the imperial boundaries, remaining subject to their own traditional law.

 As the Germanic kingdoms succeeded Roman authority in the west in the fifth century, Roman landlords were often simply replaced by Germanic ones, with little change to the underlying situation or displacement of populations.

 The process of rural self-sufficiency was given an abrupt boost in the eighth century, when normal trade in the Mediterranean Sea was disrupted.